 It has been a 57year-old affair.
-It started with ‘discoveries’ by explorers and soothed into a full blown colonial system.
-After nearly a century, Great Britain would give Uganda rights to make its own political decisions and basically govern themselves.
+It started with ‘discoveries’ by explorers and soothed into a full-blown colonial system.
+After nearly a century, Great Britain would give Uganda rights to make its own political decisions and basically govern itself.
 And yes, Independence Day in Uganda has been a state holiday celebrated on October 9 every year since 1962.

 So today as Uganda commemorates this 57th Independence anniversary in the Eastern Uganda district of Sironko, the theme is freedom.
-To be specific: Consolidating National Unity, Security, Freedom, and Prosperity, that is the theme.
-Government mouth piece, Ofwono Opondo agrees that the past two years haven’t been a walk in the park.
+To be specific: Consolidating National Unity, Security, Freedom, and Prosperity, is the theme.
+Government mouthpiece, Ofwono Opondo agrees that the past two years haven’t been a walk in the park.

-He quickly adds that most of these cases have occurred in metropolitan area comprising Kampala, Wakiso and Mukono.
-“As we celebrate the 57th year of independence we should know that Uganda is very secure, stable and consolidating progress in spite of those isolated unfortunate incidences,” he says.
+He quickly adds that most of these cases have occurred in the metropolitan areas comprising Kampala, Wakiso, and Mukono.
+“As we celebrate the 57th year of independence we should know that Uganda is very secure, stable, and consolidating progress in spite of those isolated unfortunate incidences,” he says.
 “Also, that Uganda has never been more secure and promising than today.”

-Opondo maintains that despite the euphoria that reigned in the first years, in 1964, politics became turbulent as fair-weather allies-UPC and Kabaka Yekka, turned against each, and by 1966, full-scaled war exploded with the expulsion of Sir Edward Mutesa, as the first president.
+Opondo maintains that despite the euphoria that reigned in the first years, in 1964, politics became turbulent as fair-weather allies UPC and Kabaka Yekka, turned against each other, and by 1966, full-scaled war exploded with the expulsion of Sir Edward Mutesa, as the first president.
 The subsequent destruction and abolition of cultural institutions throughout Uganda have had grave and painful consequences.

 The tourism angle